Gonnuru/BioDiversity_Visualization/README.md

 ## Introduction
 This is a biodiversity analysis done for the National Parks Service.
 Where analysis on data about species at various national parks is done
+This particular project is primarily focussed on data analysis